Playable Classes

 - The Risen Tree - for dark classes who have turned toward the light.
 Warlocks, Witches, Tyrants, Doom Knights and others who rise enter here.

 Each tree has three branches of 30 Abilities each, consistent with every other class tree.
-The path a character enters within their new tree corresponds to the position (e.g. 1, 2, or 3) of the path they held before the transition.
 Since the transition occurs at level 20 and branches do not begin until Ability 21, no character will have chosen a branch at this point - that choice lies ahead in the new tree.

 What Makes These Abilities Different